marcelm/cutadapt/doc/guide.rst

 -----------------------

-When the ``--info-file`` command-line parameter is given, detailed information about the found adapters is written to the given file.
-The output is a tab-separated text file.
-Each line corresponds to one read of the input file (unless `--times` is used, see below).
-A row is written for *all* reads, even those that are discarded from the final output FASTA/FASTQ due to filtering options (such as ``--minimum-length``).
+When the ``--info-file`` command-line parameter is given, detailed information about where adapters were found in each read are written to the given file.
+It is a tab-separated text file that contains at least one row per input read.
+Normally, there is exactly one row per input read, but in the following cases, multiple rows may be output:

+  * The option ``--times`` is in use.
+  * A linked adapter is used.

+A row is written for *all* input reads, even those that are discarded from the final FASTA/FASTQ output due to filtering options (such as ``--minimum-length``).
+Which fields are output in each row depends on whether an adapter match was found in the read or not.

-The fields in each row are:
+The fields in a row that describes a match are:

 1. Read name
 2. Number of errors